Microsoft/MCW-Azure-Blockchain/Hands-on lab/HOL step-by step - Azure Blockchain.md

 1. Open a new browser in Incognito or Private browser mode, and navigate to the **Blockchain Workbench Web Client URL**

-    >NOTE: Since you just finished creating all the different user accounts, you need to make sure you log into the Blockchain App Builder web app with each login to setup each of the accounts in the Blockchain network.
+    >NOTE: Since you just finished creating all the different user accounts, you need to make sure you log into the Blockchain Workbench web app with each login to setup each of the accounts in the Blockchain network.
 Also, since these accounts were just created, you'll need to wait a couple minutes for that setup to fully finish processing within the Blockchain network before continuing with this task.

 2. Login as the **woodgrovedistribution** user